Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Abstract

 \section{Abstract}

-We consider the stability of robust scheduling policies for Lu-Kumar networks.
-These are open networks with arbitrary routing matrix and several disjoint groups of queues in which at most one queue can be served at a time in each group.
+We consider the stability of robust scheduling policies for multiclass queueing networks.
+These are open networks with arbitrary routing matrix and several disjoint groups of queues in which at most one queue can be served at a time.
 The arrival and potential service processes and routing decisions at the queues are independent, stationary and ergodic.
 A scheduling policy is called {\em robust} if it does not depend on the arrival and service rates nor on the routing probabilities.
 A policy is called {\em throughput-optimal} if it makes the system stable whenever the parameters are such that the system can be stable.
 We propose two robust polices: longest-queue scheduling and a new policy called longest-dominating-queue scheduling.
 We show that longest-queue scheduling is throughput-optimal for two groups of two queues.
-We also prove the throughput optimality of longest-dominating-queue scheduling when the network topology is acyclic, for an arbitrary number of groups and queues.
+We also prove the throughput-optimality of longest-dominating-queue scheduling when the network topology is acyclic, for an arbitrary number of groups and queues.